DCWebApps/wp-jekyll-geeko/README.md

-# WP-JEKYLL - Beautiful Wordpress
+# WP-JEKYLL-GEEKO - Beautiful Wordpress

-This is a port of the [Beautiful Jekyll](http://deanattali.com/beautiful-jekyll/) theme to Wordpress.
+This is an Wordpress adaption of [Richard Brown's](https://github.com/sysrich/rootco.de-web) openSUSE-styled version of the [Beautiful Jekyll](http://deanattali.com/beautiful-jekyll/).
+It is based on [Mořeplavec's](https://github.com/moreplavec/wp-jekyll/) Wordpress port of the theme.

 ![](wp-jekyll-theme-preview.jpg)